Michael Siah

 University of Texas Southwestern Medical Center

-Michael Siah, M.D., is an Assistant Professor in the Department of Surgery at UT Southwestern Medical Center.
-He specializes in vascular surgery.
-He is the Director of Limb Salvage at UT Southwestern.
+Michael Siah, M.D., is an Associate Professor in the Department of Surgery at UT Southwestern Medical Center.
+He is a board-certified vascular surgeon and has been practicing at UT Southwestern since 2019.

 Sessions